endless-sky/endless-sky-wiki/CreatingOutfits.md

 * `mass`: how much your ship's mass should change by when this outfit is installed.
 * `outfit scan`: sets the distance from which this outfit can be used to scan a ship's outfits.
 * `outfit space`: if negative, how much generic outfit space (as opposed to weapon or engine space) this outfit takes up.
 * `ramscoop`: fuel regeneration.
 Each frame, your ship gains fuel equal to .03 * sqrt("ramscoop").
-The square root is so that each additional ramscoop will have less effect than the previous one; otherwise, ramscoops would make weapons and afterburners that run on fuel way too powerful.
+The square root is so that each additional ramscoop will have less effect than the previous one; otherwise, ramscoops would make weapons and afterburners that run on fuel way too powerful. **As of v.
+0.9.0,** ramscoops are more effective near the system center: the fuel gain is multiplied by `.2 + 1.8 / (distance to center / 1000 + 1)`.
+Also starting in 0.9.0, when very close to the star even ships with no ramscoop recharge a tiny amount of fuel.
 * `required crew`: turrets (and maybe other high-end outfits) can increase your crew requirements.
 It might also make sense to provide outfits, such as an android crew replacement, that reduce crew requirements.
 * `reverse thrust`: if your ship has reverse thrusters installed, the "back" button will apply reverse thrust instead of turning your ship.
 * `reverse thrusting energy`: energy cost per frame of reverse thrusting.
 * `reverse thrusting heat`: heat produced per frame of reverse thrusting.
 * `scan interference`: your odds of a scan of your ship discovering anything illegal you have are equal to 1 / (1 + scan interference).
 For example, if "scan interference" is 3 you evade 75% of scans.
 * `scram drive`: a scram drive can engage as long as your ship is moving in the direction of the target system.
 This value is how much your ship can be drifting relative to that vector and still be allowed to jump.
+* `self destruct`: a value between 0 and 1, representing the probability that a ship will self destruct when you try to plunder it or, after succeeding in boarding it without it self destructing, try to capture it.
+That is, the probability of successfully boarding a ship with self destruct is `(1 - "self destruct")`, and the probability of both boarding and capturing it is `(1 - "self destruct")^2`. **(v.
+0.9.0)**
 * `shield energy` is the amount of energy your shield generator draws when recharging at the full rate. (**Prior to v.
 0.9.0,** shield recharge also draws an additional amount of energy equal to `"shield generation"`.)
 * `shield generation`: the number of shield points regenerated per frame.
 It takes 1 energy to regenerate 1 unit of shields, so if your shields are recharging your ship has less energy available for other things.
 * `shields`: I recommend against providing outfits that give ships additional shield strength, because that could create balancing issues.
 But if you want to do it, this is the attribute to modify.